Basics of signals#

 The BaseSignal method set_signal_type() changes the signal_type in place, which may result in a BaseSignal subclass transformation.

-The following example shows how to change the signal dimensionality and how to transform between different subclasses:
+The following example shows how to change the signal dimensionality and how to transform between different subclasses (converting to EELS requires the extension eXSpy to be installed):

 >>> s = hs.signals.Signal1D(np.random.random((10,20,100)))